hudaa12/Python_projects/phase2/lib/recipe2.md

 4. Implement the Behaviour
 After each test you write, follow the test-driving process of red, green, refactor to implement the behaviour.

-Here's an example for you to start with: